matsui528/faiss_tips/build.md

 ### cmake

-Currently, cmake from apt is old (3.16).
+Currently, cmake from apt is old (3.16 for Ubuntu 20.04, and 3.22 for Ubuntu 22.04).
+For faiss 1.7+, we need cmake 3.23+.
 There are three options to install new cmake.
 - Build from source
 - Install by snap.
 This is the easiest.
     ```bash
     sudo snap install cmake --classic
     ```
+    Note that WSL recently supported snap.
+See [this](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/#set-the-systemd-flag-set-in-your-wsl-distro-settings).
 - If you've installed conda, you can install cmake by conda.
     ```bash
     conda install -c anaconda cmake
     ```
+- [Use APT repository](https://askubuntu.com/a/1157132).
+Seems easy.
+Not tested by myself though.

 ### miniconda
 We will use miniconda for python.
 See [this](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent) for the instruction of the silent installation.